DataDog/documentation/content/en/real_user_monitoring/mobile_and_tv_monitoring/setup/android.md

 ### Enable the feature to start sending data

-To enable the Android SDK to start sending data for RUM or Error Tracking:
+To enable the Android SDK to start sending data:

 {{< tabs >}}
 {{% tab "Kotlin" %}}